Matthias Lamping

 Résumé

-Matthias is active as a visiting lecturer at the University of Munich, the Europa-Kolleg Hamburg and the Tongji University in Shanghai, and has served in an advisory capacity to public authorities and private parties on matters of innovation and public policy, intellectual property and competition law.
+Matthias is active as a visiting lecturer at the University of Munich, Europa-Kolleg Hamburg and Tongji University in Shanghai, and has served in an advisory capacity to public authorities and private parties on matters of intellectual property, competition law, technology transfer and licensing.
+The focus of his research is on the interaction between property rights, competition and innovation processes.
+He is a member of the Institute Committee and responsible for the Institute’s lecture series on patent law.

 Matthias speaks German, Spanish and English.
 He is married and has four children.